Back to Spectra

 Spectra confirms before destructive actions like deleting or sending.

-If Spectra can't find an element, it will scroll and try again automatically.
+If Spectra cannot find an element, it will scroll and try again automatically.